-Jo and Bernadette are currently undertaking a pre-employment assessment of fire service applicants with a history of asthma.
+Jo Feary (previously together with Bernadette Fitzgerald) is undertaking a pre-employment assessment of fire service applicants with a history of asthma.
 Such individuals are referred to our specialist clinic for assessment of their asthma status and suitability for work as a firefighter.
 Follow-up questionnaires determine the outcome of their application, current asthma control and treatment.

 FOLLOW–UP STUDY ON PATIENTS DIAGNOSED WITH OCCUPATIONAL ASTHMA OR RHINITIS

-The study recently relocated to Stanford Hall, Leicestershire from its previous site, the Defence Medical Rehabilitation Centre (DMRC) at Headley Court near Epsom.
+The study is mainly based at the Defence Medical Rehabilitation Centre (DMRC).
+The DMRC relocated in 2018 to Stanford Hall, Leicestershire from its previous site at Headley Court near Epsom.

-- Gp Capt Alex Bennett – MSK disease & rehabilitation: DMRC Headley Court
+- Gp Capt Alex Bennett – MSK disease & rehabilitation: Stanford Hall

 - Lt Col (rtd.)
 Christopher Boos – CVD: Bournemouth University